jimmy-academia/adv_rob/README.md

 > insert new experiment log from the top

+### 2024-11-28
+- finish conding the consolidation of afa, zlqh... into ablations of iptnet for model and train_env
+- `todo: code logging and printing results; code the all script/experiment codes; run all exp script`

 ### 2024-11-27
 - restart progress.

 ### 2024-11-20
 - add usage msg to main.py; print when directly called (not from script/xx_exp.py)